Citizenship threat hangs over Haiti, Dominican talks

-OUANAMINTHE, Haiti (Reuters) - Haitian and Dominican authorities announced progress to resolve their differences over migration and trade in talks on Tuesday held under the cloud of a controversial court ruling that threatens to strip Dominican nationality from thousands of residents of Haitian descent.
+OUANAMINTHE, Haiti (Reuters) - Haitian and Dominican authorities met for migration and trade talks on Tuesday under the cloud of a controversial court ruling that threatens to strip Dominican nationality from thousands of residents of Haitian descent.

-Calling the meeting “historic” the two sides issued a joint declaration at the end of the day recognizing “progress made in the quest for a joint solution,” though few specific details emerged.

-The topic of migration dominated the talks, according to Haitian Prime Minister Laurent Lamothe, speaking to reporters after the meeting ended.
-“The talks were held with serenity and mutual respect, and were frank, constructive and transparent,” he said.

 The talks are the first under a newly created binational commission designed to improve often hostile relations between the neighbors.
 They share the island of Hispaniola, the most populous in the Caribbean, with a combined 20 million inhabitants.

-But it remains unclear how the citizenship issue can be resolved, as Dominican officials have indicated the September ruling by the country’s Constitutional Court is non-negotiable.
+It was unclear if and how the citizenship issue would be raised, as Dominican officials have indicated the September ruling by the country’s Constitutional Court was off the table.

-The delegations, led by Lamothe and the Dominican president’s chief of staff, Gustavo Montalvo, were held in the Haitian border town of Ouanaminthe with observers from Venezuela, the European Union and the CARICOM, the Caribbean’s main regional organization.
+The delegations, led by Haitian Prime Minister Laurent Lamothe and the Dominican president’s chief of staff, Gustavo Montalvo, posed briefly for reporters but made no comments before the talks got underway at an industrial park.

+The talks in the Haitian border town of Ouanaminthe are being observed by Venezuela, the European Union and the CARICOM, the Caribbean’s main regional organization.

 Haiti has expressed its concern following the court decision, which critics say could render stateless 250,000 Dominican residents of Haitian ancestry.